ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/UserGuide.md

 Some buttons/switches can have up to 3 seperate actions.
 These are indicated in the images by an adjacent "U" or "D".
-The "M" represnts the "MIDDLE" or unshifted action (ie simple press, no modifier button)
+The "M" represents the "MIDDLE" or unshifted action (ie simple press, no modifier button)

 The following two buttons on the throttle serve as modifier or SHIFT buttons.
 - TBTN2 - Press and hold then press the button/switch you wish to use the "U" or "UP" action